McBenny/test-react-boilerplate/features.md

 - [X] Allow to "end the game" when 2nd half is over (and waiting for extra-time to start)

 ##TODO
-- [ ] Enlarge the timeout count down, maybe use a digital clock font
 - [ ] Adapt responsiveness for tablets
 - [ ] Allow for a second 2 minutes suspension on an already suspended player (up to 4 minutes)
 - [ ] authenticate users